sheremetyev/w16/README.md

 events gives the parallelization engine an opportunity to distribute load between processors.

 Tests are reassurring.
-We have almost linear scalability.
+In my initial experiments it scaled almost linearly on an 8-core processor (right now I have access to 2-core machine only).

 Implementation Details
 ======================